Revealed Preference Analysis Under Limited Attention: Conclusion

 \section{Conclusion}

-In this paper, we provide a model of choice which enables an observer to draw reasonable conclusions about DM's preferences while assuming that she suffers from a lack of attention.
-We do this by incorporating a minimal assumption that DM makes at least one comparison in the decision process.
+In this paper, we provide a model of choice that enables an observer to draw conclusions about DM's preferences while assuming that the decision-maker suffers from inattention.
+We do this by imposing an \textit{attention floor} in the decision process; equivalently, assuming that DM makes at least one comparison in the process.
 We provide a characterization of our model based on both complete and incomplete data sets.
-Based on the latter characterization we develop an algorithm to perform the welfare judgment for the $k$-th order CLA model.
-In order to see the contribution of our models in practice, we next apply them to the experimental data.
-We show that this assumption could almost be costless in terms of the explanatory power of the model while enriching in terms of welfare relevance.
+Since we face the issue of multi-representation, the revealed preference relation has the following definition: $x$ is revealed better than $y$ if and only if $x$ is better than $y$ for every preference relation that could have generated the observed data.
+To evaluate the welfare relevance, we develop an algorithm to recover the revealed preference relation.

+We apply our model to an experiment with an incomplete data set to evaluate the trade-off between the descriptive power and the welfare relevance of different attention floors.
+We show that the original CLA model does not help much to recover the revealed preference relation.
+Nonetheless, adding the minimal assumption that at least one comparison is made before finalizing decisions significantly improves the welfare relevance.
+In particular, this amended model allows us to recover about one-third of the preference relation that would be recovered under the full attention assumption.
+Interestingly, we find that this minimal assumption is almost costless in terms of descriptive power.

+Let us note that recovering preferences in this class of models is complicated due to their two-stage nature (shortlist-then-choose) that generates ``or-logic''.
+In such models revealed preferences could be of the form: $x$ is better than $y$ or $z$ is better than $w$.
+This type of revealed preference information is not restricted to the CLA model and can arise in other two-stage models \citep[see for instance][]{manzini2007sequentially,au2011sequentially,lleras2017more}.
+The efficacy of these models in explaining the observed data has been documented \citep[see][]{inoue2018limited}.
+In our opinion, a next important step is to investigate the welfare relevance of these models.